ravomaniry/car-engine-arduino/README.md

 ### 3. Operation

 1. Power on the system
+2. LCD will show startup message, then display current status
-2. Press glow plug button (D3) to activate preheating
+3. Press glow plug button (D3) to activate preheating
-3. Monitor serial output for sensor data
+4. Monitor LCD display and serial output for sensor data
-4. Oil pressure is monitored continuously
+5. Oil pressure is monitored continuously

 ## Safety Considerations